-Since it’s creation by a group of engineers at Ericsson in 1994, Bluetooth technology has advanced significantly and been used in a myriad of communications devices.
-You might be using Bluetooth to connect your cell phone to an ear piece or to your car; you might use it to connect a mouse to laptop or to a tablet; or you might even be using it to monitor your sleep patterns using a Bluetooth enabled device.
+Since its creation by a group of engineers at Ericsson in 1994, Bluetooth® technology has advanced significantly and has been used in a myriad of communications devices.
+You might be using Bluetooth® to connect your cell phone to an earpiece or to your car; you might use it to connect a mouse to a laptop or to a tablet, or you might even be using it to monitor your sleep patterns using a Bluetooth® enabled device.

-With all the advances, it’s no surprise to see Bluetooth become part of the Hearing Safety and Protection ecosystem— particularly in environments that demand Intrinsically Safe devices.
-Low power, a one-size-fits-all compatibility standard, and the flexibility/mobility it provides to workers is unprecedented.
-And while Bluetooth has been around for more than 20 years, there are still plenty of questions around what it is and why it should be used.
-To that end, our team of engineers has pulled together a quick list of the key features and benefits of Bluetooth (and a little technical info as well), and how Bluetooth is helpful in high noise work environments.
+With all the advances, it’s no surprise to see Bluetooth® become part of the Hearing Safety and Protection ecosystem— particularly in environments that demand Intrinsically Safe devices.
+Low power, a one-size-fits-all compatibility standard, and the flexibility/mobility it provides to workers are unprecedented.
+And while Bluetooth® has been around for more than 20 years, there are still plenty of questions about what it is and why it should be used.

-Bluetooth is similar to just about any other wireless system that allows you to share voice, data, and other information between paired devices without wires.
+Bluetooth® is similar to just about any other wireless system that allows you to share voice, data, and other information between paired devices without wires.
 Underneath it all, it’s basically a radio that sends and receives radio frequency (RF) signals.
-It is the other layers of error correction, controller and device managing, software core and more built on top of this radio that makes Bluetooth work so well as a (primarily) one-to-one wireless solution.
-For more in-depth information on this, visit: https://developer.bluetooth.org/TechnologyOverview/Pages/Core.aspx
+It is the other layers of error correction, controller and device managing, software core, and more built on top of this radio that make Bluetooth® work so well as a (primarily) one-to-one wireless solution.
+For more in-depth information on this, do visit here.

-For example, one Bluetooth headset can change between multiple devices, including a base radio or your worker’s smartphones.
-Same headset, same interface.
+For example, one Bluetooth® headset can change between multiple devices, including a base radio or your worker’s smartphone.
+Same headset, and the same interface.
 Easy!
 It’s extremely convenient and efficient to be able to toggle a software-based connection as opposed to maintaining multiple physical cable connections.

-That all being said, not all Bluetooth is created equal.
-Just because two devices have Bluetooth doesn’t necessarily mean they’re compatible.
+That all being said, not all Bluetooth® is created equal.
+Just because two devices have Bluetooth® doesn’t necessarily mean they’re compatible.
 They need to have matching “profiles”.
-Profiles pair devices of similar application and tailor the Bluetooth behavior based on the application.
-This way Bluetooth knows how to behave with a phone device as opposed to a printer.
+Profiles pair devices of similar applications and tailor the Bluetooth® behavior based on the application.
+This way Bluetooth® knows how to behave with a phone device as opposed to a printer.
 Typical profile examples include:

 HFP – Hands-free Profile